dbvideostriketeam/wubloader/README.md

 * Cutter interacts with a database to perform cutting jobs
 * Sheet Sync syncs specifc database columns to a google doc which is the primary operator interface.

+### Usage

 All components are built as docker images.
 Components which access the disk expect a shared directory mounted at `/mnt`.

+#### Configuration

+Configuration is built into the docker images, and set during build by specifying a YAML file `config.yaml` in the repository root directory.

+See the provided example file for documentation of options.